joemaller/version-everything-with-npm/README.md

 A command attached to `version` will run immediately after npm updates `package.json` but before committing changes to Git.
 This is when we'll update our other version-containing files.

+Bumping a version number should be a relatively simple task.
+While a small script could be added to the project, I prefer keeping project-unrelated files to a minimum.

 ### You shouldn't.
 I already did.

-Bumping a version number should be a relatively simple task.
-While a small script could be added to the project, I prefer keeping project-unrelated files to a minimum.

-JSON files can't contain executable code or even multi-line strings, but it's possible to embed a script with a simple transformation: Each line of the script becomes a string and the script is just an array of those line-strings.
+JSON files can't contain executable code or even multi-line strings, but why let that stop us.
+It's completely possible to embed a script with a simple transformation: Each line of the script becomes a string and the script is just an array of those line-strings.
 To run the script, send the joined array to `eval`.
-Limitations can be inspiring.
+This method feels a little naughty, but limitations can be inspiring.

 Terminal commands aren't necessarily portable across platforms, but these scripts will work everywhere without modification.